 Heavy Lifting is the performance moniker of electronic artist, Lucy Cheesman.
 Heavy Lifting performances are created exclusively using live coding; algorithms and sample banks are the instruments of choice to create sometimes recognisable, sometimes totally alien electronic music.
 Due to the unpredictability of live coding and its pattern-based origin, the music of Heavy Lifting is morphs continuously whist grabbing your attention with washes of techno.

-Whilst performing at YARMONICS, this Heavy Lifting performance also marks the opening of the Open Music Archive; Great Yarmouth project which sits alongside the festival.
+Whilst performing at YARMONICS, this Heavy Lifting performance also marks the opening of Lingering in the Golden Gleam project which sits alongside the festival.
 As part of the project three electronic artists have been invited to create unique performances using specially collected sample libraries created from the Open Music Archive process (pre-1962 records from Great Yarmouth are stripped of their rudimentary musical parts and sorted into banks).
 For her performance at YARMONICS Heavy Lifting will use only samples created from the Open Music Archive, sounds originating and possibly recorded from Great Yarmouth more than fifty years ago.

 John Bowers (UK) works with modular synthesisers, home-brew electronics, reconstructions of antique image and sound-making devices, self-made software, field recordings and esoteric sensor systems.
 He makes performance environments which mix sound, image and gesture at a fundamental material level, sometimes accompanied by spoken text.
 His practice often combines improvised performance with walking, urban exploration and the investigation of selected sites to conduct research in an imagined discipline he calls ‘mythogeosonics’.